Showing posts with label Helen Palmer. Show all posts

 I want to point out that these conversations themselves are privileged.
 They rely on the status of the speaker rather than hard evidence as to the root of the Enneagram/Enneagon to prove the validity of the system.
 Both the claims and statements fall entirely within the argument from authority.
 But they still continue to be used for confirmation of the system’s validity and ultimate use.

 You don’t believe me?
-Then why are we still having this argument about the correct, or authorized source?
+Then why are we still having this argument about the correct or authorized source?
 Q.E.D.

 Debunking some myths around “Mr. Gurdjieff” and “The Work.”

 Before I begin to debunk any mythological constructs.
 I will note what first attracted me to ``The Work,” what I found useful, where I opened myself to abuse, and finally how I began to become disenchanted.
-Throughout I will be paying close attention to language.
-Zen posits that a lot of what is important to discuss is beyond words, but we have to use words; they may be an approximation, but they are only tool available to humans.
-Some of this esoteric language points to important issues in life while other language--I will use a less technological, but very precise word to describe this abuse--is gobbledegook.
+Throughout, I will be paying close attention to language.
+Zen posits that a lot of what is important to discuss is beyond words, but we have to use words; they may be an approximation, but they are the only tool available to humans.
+Some of this esoteric language points to important issues in life, while other language--I will use a less technological, but very precise word to describe this abuse--is gobbledegook.

-When I was 29 years old after just a few months working with Naranjo, I had an experience that lifted a huge weight that I’d been carrying for many years.
+When I was 29 years old, after just a few months working with Naranjo, I had an experience that lifted a huge weight that I’d been carrying for many years.
 Sitting in that ramshackle fraternity house in Berkeley, it struck like lightning.
 Its debris would take years to sweep up.
 I uncovered the motivation for my life choice to train as a Jesuit, a dream that began when I was just an adolescent.
 Unpacking it, dealing with the consequences, including the abuse that played out, would be a long, slow and costly process, but it opened a new vista for my life that I could not have imagined.
 I remain grateful, but in retrospect, the experience was so overwhelming I was blinded to its limitations.

-These were heady days, Naranjo told us that he was setting up a school that would be a smorgasbord of available spiritual disciplines, shorthand for “Esalen Style.”
+These were heady days.
+Naranjo told us that he was setting up a school that would be a smorgasbord of available spiritual disciplines, shorthand for “Esalen Style.”
 Experimentation was the norm and, given the circumstances, the path might prove rocky, even dangerous.
 I knew that I needed psychological help, but I also wanted to avoid professional treatment.
-As a Jesuit, therapy was not out of bounds but still carried enormous baggage if I wanted to advance in the Order.
+As a Jesuit, therapy was not out of bounds, but still carried enormous baggage if I wanted to advance in the Order.
 The prospect of blending spirituality with the insights of psychology provided cover.
 For any psychological process to work, however, it still required a level of vulnerability, but in the freewheeling world of SAT, time-tested ethical and professional principles had been suspended.
-There were casualties, and personally I ran up against very difficult obstacles.
-Being raped by a uneducated tailor who claimed to be the psychic channel for a dead psychiatrist certainly fits in that category.
+There were casualties, and personally, I ran up against very difficult obstacles.
+Being raped by an uneducated tailor who claimed to be the psychic channel for a dead psychiatrist certainly fits in that category.

 Naranjo, much like Gurdjieff in Meetings with Remarkable Men, told tales of receiving information from other sources.
 Bob Hoffman told him things about his past that Hoffman could not have possibly known, or that was Naranjo’s claim,* and therefore the whole group would be subjected to the Fisher-Hoffman Process of Psychic Therapy, despite Hoffman’s obvious lack of professionalism.
 The discipline of Fritz Perls was far from unprofessional, and when Naranjo sat in that chair, he was the consummate professional, but that happened rarely.
-People in SAT relied on Helen Palmer’s costly psychic readings, as prognosticators of behavior patterns, things to work on.
-There were people who used their alleged connections to the other side as sources for psychological investigation.
+People in SAT relied on Helen Palmer’s costly psychic readings as prognosticators of behavior patterns, things to work on.
+Some people used their alleged connections to the other side as sources for psychological investigation.
 There was Anne Armstrong (who gave me unsolicited and disastrous advice about a business deal) and a specious Chilean palm reader to whom Kathy Riordan Speeth is indebted to for losing her license to practice therapy in California.

 I have made a list and named names, far from complete, in order to point out to the other-worldly and suspect sources for many of the psychological techniques that were used to dig down to the roots of personal psychological make-up.
 Key to any of this having therapeutic benefits is surrender.
 Suspension of judgment opens the back door to the unexpected and revelatory, hidden motivations, the dark family secret that has been lurking and putting up barriers.
-However investigation shifts from analysis of counterproductive behaviors to tracing their source using suspect means, as if dream analysis á la Oracle at Delphi had become a substitute for free association, and the mind-altering experience of LSD a quick route to the fruits of meditation practice.
+However, investigation shifts from analysis of counterproductive behaviors to tracing their source using suspect means, as if dream analysis á la Oracle at Delphi had become a substitute for free association, and the mind-altering experience of LSD a quick route to the fruits of meditation practice.

 But what if this type of inquiry does not stand the test of time or produce real results?
 Spiritual charlatans have a huge bag of tricks--they act like drugs--to induce experiences of ecstasy and revelation.
 I was told over and over to “suspend [my] judgment, enter into another state where things will be revealed.”
 This gibberish is an exact quote; some version is repeated ad nauseam to this day.
 To be honest, sometimes sleight of hand is useful in discovering a personal blind spot, but at some point the trick has to be revealed for what it is.
 Otherwise it just becomes part of the illusion.

 We know that some mental processes work below the surface.
 They are unconscious; if they remain hidden, they wield enormous influence and we remain in their thrall.
 But a simple dream about having a heart attack is no predictor.
 Casual or surface exploration serves little purpose other than to induce fear.
 When a friend told me about having a dream like this, I asked if he’d seen a cardiologist.
-But I also knew that I suspended my judgment many times when it would have been better to allow my actually well-trained critical facility to maintain the upper hand.
+But I also knew that I suspended my judgment many times when it would have been better to allow my actually well-trained critical faculty to maintain the upper hand.

 Hoffman once told me that his dreams had predicted that he would be cured of cancer because he had a higher calling, and I believed him until I took care of him when he was dying of cancer.
-I’d been doing professional hospice work for nearly a decade so I was not particularly shocked by his lack of acceptance of his own death.
+I’d been doing professional hospice work for nearly a decade, so I was not particularly shocked by his lack of acceptance of his own death.
 He was in complete denial, expecting another psychic miracle and very angry when it didn’t appear.
 I have detailed some of the unraveling of his pretense and absurd lies behind his psychic understanding of life in other writings.
-Perhaps I ought to listen to my mother and not speak ill about the dead, and in honesty I have to confess that I was far too close to the man to be objective.
+Perhaps I ought to listen to my mother and not speak ill about the dead, and in honesty, I have to confess that I was far too close to the man to be objective.
 His sexual abuse was always in the background, and there were never any amends--he was far too arrogant to admit any personal faults.
-But there was also something more interesting going on, the beginnings of the erosion of the framework underpinning his system and by extension, the entire work that Naranjo undertook with his groups.
+But there was also something more interesting going on, the beginnings of the erosion of the framework underpinning his system and, by extension, the entire work that Naranjo undertook with his groups.

 In response to a request from a friend to examine particular Gurdjieff sources, I came across some talks, very definitive statements he made about the differing roles of women and men.
 These were the urtexts, transcriptions of his talks to students either at Le Prieuré or in his Paris flat.
 It seemed all very high-tone, even provocative.
 But it had the confrontational tone of a bully.
-Part of my mind revolted, and I began to realize that what I read was simply outright misogyny, delivered in a extremely arrogant tone, quite similar to what I experienced in the men whom I’d met who claimed their authority by referencing the Armenian seer.
+Part of my mind revolted, and I began to realize that what I read was simply outright misogyny, delivered in an extremely arrogant tone, quite similar to what I experienced in the men whom I’d met who claimed their authority by referencing the Armenian seer.

 There was no abrupt “Ah ha” moment.
-In my mind I started to construct a protective shield for this figure who was held in utmost reverence by people I respected.
+In my mind, I started to construct a protective shield for this figure who was held in utmost reverence by people I respected.
 He was, we were told, a man who knew himself.
 I told myself that the misogyny had to be a function of time, place and circumstance; this charismatic member of an elite group who’d undertook a heroic exploration of ancient traditions and helped find a key to some of the mysteries that had presented themselves to me, and provided a key, or what I imagined was a key, to self-understanding.

 But that made Gurdjieff himself just an ordinary man ruled by circumstance, and being a man lulled to sleep by life’s circumstances was exactly what “The Work'' sets out to conquer.
 The sleep state keeps us enslaved.
 What about all the rest of what Gurdjieff claimed?
 The house of cards began to fall.
 I gave up surrendering to a set of ideas that produced a modicum of results.
-They were based almost exclusively on the word of a man who claimed authority by his experience and hard won understanding of man’s plight.
+They were based almost exclusively on the word of a man who claimed authority by his experience and hard-won understanding of man’s plight.
 But it all stood or fell on his authority, real or imagined.
 I could no longer stake my life on this teaching.

 The argument from authority is “[a] formal fallacy in which it is argued that because a perceived authority figure (or figures) believes a proposition (relevant to their authority) to be true, that proposition must therefore be true.”
 But what this authority figure proposed was blatantly false.
 What Hoffman claimed about the psychic workings of the mind was absurd.
-What Naranjo claimed about the origin of the Enneagram of fixations was an hallucination at best.
-Gurdjieff was a bully, a sexist and misogynist.
+What Naranjo claimed about the origin of the Enneagram of fixations was a hallucination at best.
+Gurdjieff was a bully, a sexist, and a misogynist.
 Believe them at your own peril.
 Q.E.D.

-I do not however want to throw out the whole barrel as if it were filled with rotten fish that stinks to high heaven.
-I remembered the words of Pyotr Demianovich Ouspenskii whom Gurdjieff thought was a convivial partner to share a glass of vodka with at The Stray Dog, but “a weak man”.
+I do not, however, want to throw out the whole barrel as if it were filled with rotten fish that stinks to high heaven.
+I remembered the words of Pyotr Demianovich Ouspenskii, whom Gurdjieff thought was a convivial partner to share a glass of vodka with at The Stray Dog, but “a weak man”.
 If Self-Remembering can get us here, even for an instant, it was worth all the effort.

 “…that you can know consciousness only in yourself.
 Observe that I say you can know, for you can know it only when you have it.”